SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

 ## Recommended Methods

-For most Ito diagonal and scalar noise problems where a good amount of accuracy is required and mild stiffness may be an issue, the `SRIW1` algorithm should do well.
+For most Ito diagonal and scalar noise problems where a good amount of accuracy is required and mild stiffness may be an issue, the `SOSRI` algorithm should do well.
 If the problem has additive noise, then `SOSRA` will be the optimal algorithm.
 At low tolerances (`<1e-4`?) `SRA3` will be more efficient, though `SOSRA` is more robust to stiffness.
 For commutative noise, `RKMilCommute`